 “The nice thing about torsion box construction is that there is no messy glue-ups with the small pieces, which could be difficult to keep aligned.
 The only glue is that which is applied to the skin material.
 I use a lot of clamps, I mean a lot, and this supplies all the strength necessary.
 This mantel will be just over six feet long and a foot wide and six inches deep.” – Robert Hoyle

 “I am trying to figure out a project that is a half picnic table that the top will flip toward the seat and make a bench with a back.
 It would be perfect for the deck, patio, and porches.” – Lynn

 “I’m proud of my garage, but my wife sees the garage as a place to put stuff that she doesn’t want in the house.
 As a result, the garage becomes disorganized.
-I want to build 2 floor-standing cabinets that are roughly 4′ wide and 6 to 8′ tall.
+I want to build two floor-standing cabinets that are roughly 4′ wide and 6 to 8′ tall.
 I want moveable shelves, perhaps a drawer or two, and a recycling bin.
-I don’t work much with plywood so, for me, this would be a good skill building project for face frame construction or ??
+I don’t work much with plywood so, for me, this would be a good skill building project for face frame construction or what?
 If I make a mistake, it is in the garage, not the kitchen or family room.” – Scott Duncan